DataBeaver/trimps-tools/README.md

 ### 128-bit version

-The programs can use 128-bit math to work with numbers larger than about 9Qi.
+The optimizer can use 128-bit math to work with numbers larger than about 9Qi.
 A 128-bit build is provided in the releases as spire128.exe.
 To compile it yourself, set `-DWITH_128BIT` in `CXXFLAGS`;